 Phase 1: Service Planning

-The Service Planning phase is expected to be implemented in the first quarter of 2014.
+The Service Planning phase is expected to be implemented in the first Spring 2014.
 It will include intake, PAE, enrollment, ISP creation and provider management.
 Titan, Phase 1, will include clients, providers, services and Individual Support Plans.
 Because of Titan, certain processes will no longer be needed, such as the nightly polling process.

 An added feature of Titan is an electronic ISP that will reduce paperwork and provide instant access to an ISP.
 The electronic ISP will reduce the amount of time for approval or denial through a more efficient process.
 The “wait list” will also be a part of Titan, eliminating the need to maintain spreadsheets in different locations across the state.